modin-project/modin/docs/flow/modin/core/dataframe/pandas/partitioning/partition.rst

 The class provides an API that has to be overridden by child classes in order to manipulate on data and metadata they store.

-The public API exposed by the children of this class is used in ``PandasDataframePartitionManager``.
+The public API exposed by the children of this class is used in :py:class:`~modin.core.dataframe.pandas.partitioning.partition_manager.PandasDataframePartitionManager`.

 The objects wrapped by the child classes are treated as immutable by ``PandasDataframePartitionManager`` subclasses and no logic for updating inplace.